Request a copy of an Appeals Court case document or oral argument recording

 The Appeals Court historically did not retain single justice filings or the record appendix in panel cases.
 Items constituting the lower court record may be requested directly from the lower court where the case originated.

-Before requesting an oral argument recording, please be aware you may be able to access a free recording of the argument yourself if the argument was before a panel rather than a single justice.
-Audio recordings of arguments in panel appeals held since January of 2019 are available for listening and download at no charge on the public docket website.
-Additionally, video recordings of oral arguments in panel appeals held since April of 2020 may be viewed for free on the Appeals Court's YouTube channel.
+Before requesting an oral argument recording, please be aware you may be able to access a free video recording of the argument yourself if the argument was before a panel rather than a single justice.
+Video recordings of oral arguments in panel appeals held since April of 2020 may be viewed for free on the Appeals Court's YouTube channel.
 See details below.
-Recordings of single justice hearings are generally not available through the public docket website or the YouTube channel, and may be requested through the Clerk's office.
+Recordings of single justice hearings are generally not available through the YouTube channel, and may be requested through the Clerk's office.

-Request an Oral Argument Audio Recording.
-If you still would like to request a CD of an oral argument recording, you may do so by purchase (currently a $50.50 fee) either on the Appeals Court's e-pay web portal or by mail or in person at the Appeals Court Clerk's Office.
+If you would like to request a CD of an oral argument recording, you may do so by purchase (currently a $50.50 fee) either on the Appeals Court's e-pay web portal or by mail or in person at the Appeals Court Clerk's Office.
 You may request a waiver of the fee, but if so, do not submit your recording request using the e-pay portal; instead you must submit an email or a written request by mail or in person.
 For all recording requests by email, mail, or in person, please include the following details:

 • If you are asking for fees to be waived, provide supporting documentation (e.g., affidavit of indigency, CPCS Notice of Assigned Counsel form) in support of your request for waiver.